-Ob jectives Outcome Measures Timepoint(s) of evaluation of this outcome measure (if applicable) Pri mary poi Assess the diagnostic accuracy of altiple current and emerging int-of-care tests (POCTS) for cive SARS-CoV-2 infection in the mmunity setting.
-1. Standard diagnostic accuracy of (POCTS) for active SARS-CoV-2 infection with reference to the UK Health Security Agency reference standard or equivalent.
+Objectives Outcome Measures Timepoint(s) of evaluation of this outcome measure (if applicable) Primary 1 1.
+Assess the diagnostic accuracy of multiple current and emerging point-of-care tests (POCTs) for active SARS-CoV-2 infection in the community setting.
+1. Standard diagnostic accuracy of (POCTs) for active SARS-CoV-2 infection with reference to the UK Health Security Agency reference standard or equivalent.
 Baseline visit.
-Sec condary 1.
-Assess the diagnostic accuracy of multiple current and emerging (POCTS) for active SARS-CoV-2 infection in the community setting against a composite reference standard.
+Secondary Assess the diagnostic accuracy of multiple current and emerging (POCTs) for active SARS-CoV-2 infection in the community setting against a composite reference standard.
 Enhanced diagnostic accuracy of POCTs for active SARS-CoV-2 infection assessed against a composite reference standard using multiple tests data, linked EHRs data, and patient reported outcomes data Baseline visit, follow-up visit (day 28) and follow-up in EHR 2.
-Assess the diagnostic accuracy of multiple current and emerging multiplex (POCTS) for either active influenza A/B or respiratory syncytial virus (RSV) infection, or both, where these viruses form an element of a POCT multiplex testing strategy which incorporates SARS-CoV-2.
-2. Standard diagnostic accuracy of multiplex (POCTS) for active influenza A/B or RSV infection or both, with reference to the UK Health Security Agency reference standard or equivalent.
-Baseline visit Air n of the qualitative component Objectives of the qualitative component: 1.
-To explore how clinicians conduct rapid POCTs, deployed as part of RAPTOR-C19, in community settings.
+Assess the diagnostic accuracy of multiple current and emerging multiplex (POCTs) for either active influenza A/B or respiratory syncytial virus (RSV) infection, or both, where these viruses form an element of a POCT multiplex testing strategy which incorporates SARS-CoV-2 Agency reference standard or equivalent.
+Baseline visit Aim of the qualitative component Objectives of the qualitative component: To explore how clinicians conduct rapid POCTs, deployed as part of RAPTOR-C19, in community settings.
 To explore the process of administering the POCTs within the RAPTOR-C19 diagnostic accuracy study by clinicians in community settings.
 This will include the POCT device preparation, biological sample preparation and collection, analysis of sample, recording of results.
 To examine the POCTs fit into the workflow of the whole testing procedure, including barriers and facilitators to using the POCTs.
-To explore clinicians' views of the usability of the POCTs and their insights into administering and processing the POC tests.
-4. To explore clinicians' views of learning how to use the POCTs and training given. learning how to use the POCTs and
+3. To explore clinicians' views of the usability of the POCTs and their insights into administering and processing the POC tests.
+4. To explore clinicians' views of learning how to use the POCTs and training given. --- --